Solar cell: Gallium arsenide thin film

 The semiconductor material gallium arsenide (GaAs) is also used for single-crystalline thin film solar cells.
 Although GaAs cells are very expensive, they hold the world's record in efficiency for a single-junction solar cell at 28.8%.
+Typically fabricated on crystalline silicon wafer with a 41% fill factor, by moving to porous silicon fill factor can be increased to 56% with potentially reduced cost.
+Using less active GaAs material by fabricating nanowires is another potential pathway to cost reduction.
 GaAs is more commonly used in multijunction photovoltaic cells for concentrated photovoltaics (CPV, HCPV) and for solar panels on spacecraft, as the industry favours efficiency over cost for space-based solar power.
-Based on the previous literature and some theoretical analysis, there are several reasons why GaAs has such high power conversion efficiency.
-First, GaAs bandgap is 1.43ev which is almost ideal for solar cells.
-Second, because Gallium is a by-product of the smelting of other metals, GaAs cells are relatively insensitive to heat and it can keep high efficiency when temperature is quite high.
-Third, GaAs has the wide range of design options.
-Using GaAs as active layer in solar cell, engineers can have multiple choices of other layers which can better generate electrons and holes in GaAs.

 Multijunction cells

 Multi-junction cells consist of multiple thin films, each essentially a solar cell grown on top of another, typically using metalorganic vapour phase epitaxy.
 Each layer has a different band gap energy to allow it to absorb electromagnetic radiation over a different portion of the spectrum.
 Multi-junction cells were originally developed for special applications such as satellites and space exploration, but are now used increasingly in terrestrial concentrator photovoltaics (CPV), an emerging technology that uses lenses and curved mirrors to concentrate sunlight onto small, highly efficient multi-junction solar cells.
 By concentrating sunlight up to a thousand times, High concentration photovoltaics (HCPV) has the potential to outcompete conventional solar PV in the future.

 Tandem solar cells based on monolithic, series connected, gallium indium phosphide (GaInP), gallium arsenide (GaAs), and germanium (Ge) p–n junctions, are increasing sales, despite cost pressures.
 Between December 2006 and December 2007, the cost of 4N gallium metal rose from about $350 per kg to $680 per kg.
 Additionally, germanium metal prices have risen substantially to $1000–1200 per kg this year.
 Those materials include gallium (4N, 6N and 7N Ga), arsenic (4N, 6N and 7N) and germanium, pyrolitic boron nitride (pBN) crucibles for growing crystals, and boron oxide, these products are critical to the entire substrate manufacturing industry.

 A triple-junction cell, for example, may consist of the semiconductors: GaAs, Ge, and GaInP_{2}.
 Triple-junction GaAs solar cells were used as the power source of the Dutch four-time World Solar Challenge winners Nuna in 2003, 2005 and 2007 and by the Dutch solar cars Solutra (2005), Twente One (2007) and 21Revolution (2009).
 GaAs based multi-junction devices are the most efficient solar cells to date.
 On 15 October 2012, triple junction metamorphic cells reached a record high of 44%.
+In 2022, researchers at Fraunhofer Institute for Solar Energy Systems ISE in Freiburg, Germany, demonstrated a record solar cell efficiency of 47.6% under 665-fold sunlight concentration with a four-junction concentrator solar cell.